 In the evening: No trip to Rome would be complete without seeing the splendor of the Vatican.
 We take you on a small group guided tour after hours (available only on nights with extended hours) of the Vatican Museums and Sistine Chapel.

-After your late night Vatican Tour, we’ll arrange a dinner for you at one of Rome's best trattorias.
+After your late night Vatican City Tour, we’ll arrange a dinner for you at one of Rome's best trattorias.

 --> TRANSPORTATION TO NAPLES: 1 hr 10 min train